tanyelai/neuroscience/README.md

 - It is quite difficult to complete the exams.
 Final clinical exam cases were quite challenging to find out which problems in the brain might arise from the problems seen in the patient.

 I also got access to ADNI (Alzheimer's Disease Neuroimaging Initiative) data.
 Currently, we are creating task specific data set from large amount of shared data.
 I will be doing my graduation thesis from here it seems.
 We have 3D MRI and PET data with per 6 months for 3 years visits for many patients.
 You can check details of the ADNI dataset from [Open Source Brain Datasets](#open-source-brain-datasets).

+### Day 188-195
+While working with brain images, there are several must preprocessing steps such as skull stripping and normalization.
+However, I couldn't use preprocessing libraries in the way I intended, so still have some issues here.

+Also each of my compulsory computer science lessons have a quite comprehensive projects to do, so neuroscience will be suspended until I have to work for my [Neural Engineering](http://www.bologna.yildiz.edu.tr/index.php?r=course/view&id=10912&aid=151) exams.